rwblokzijl/stablecoin-survey/paper.md

 \begin{center}
 \begin{tabularx}{\textwidth}{l l l l l l l}
 \toprule
-Stablecoin                    & Market Cap      & Pegged asset   & Escrow               & FDIC-insurance & Launch & Notes                                                            \\
+Stablecoin                            & Market Cap (USD) & Pegged asset   & Escrow               & FDIC-insurance & Launch \\
 \midrule
-Tether[@Tether:whitepaper]    & 4 Billion USD  & USD            & Single organisation  & No             & 2014   & Largest Stablecoin, 4th largest cryptocurrency                   \\
+Tether \cite{Tether:whitepaper}       & 62 Billion       & USD            & Single organisation  & No             & 2014   \\
-USDC[@Centre:whitepaper]      & 464 Million USD & USD            & Single organisation  & Some exchanges & 2018   & Created and owned by various crypto exchanges                    \\
+USDC \cite{Centre:whitepaper}         & 26 Billion       & USD            & Single organisation  & Some exchanges & 2018   \\
-PAXos[@PAXos:whitepaper]      & 238 Million USD & USD            & Single organisation  & Yes            & 2018   & Regulated by the New York State Department of Financial Services \\
+Binance USD \cite{Binance:whitepaper} & 10 Billion       & USD            & PAXos                & Yes            & 2019   \\
-TrueUSD[@TrueUSD:whitepaper]  & 161 Million USD & USD            & Multiple independent & Some escrows   & 2018   & Distributes risk with multiple independent escrows               \\
+TrueUSD \cite{TrueUSD:whitepaper}     & 1.5 Billion      & USD            & Multiple independent & Some escrows   & 2018   \\
-Stasis[@Stasis:whitepaper]    & 35 Million USD  & Euro           & Multiple independent & No             & 2018   & Largest Euro Stablecoin                                          \\
+PAXos \cite{PAXos:whitepaper}         & 921 Million      & USD            & Single organisation  & Yes            & 2018   \\
-BUSD[@PAXos:whitepaper]       & 18 Million USD  & USD            & Single organisation  & Yes            & 2019   & Issued by PAXos for the Binance exchange                         \\
+HUSD \cite{HUSD}                      & 577 Million      & USD            & PAXos                & Yes            & 2019   \\
-USDK                          & 28 Million USD  & USD            & Single organisation  & No             & 2019   & Owned and operated by the oklink exchange                        \\
+Gemini \cite{Gemini:whitepaper}       & 295 Million      & USD            & Si                   & Yes            & 2019   \\
-PAX Gold[@PAXGold:whitepaper] & 12 Million USD  & Gold (1 ounce) & Single organisation  & No             & 2019   & Gold held in custody by PAXos Trust Company                      \\
+PAX Gold \cite{PAXGold:whitepaper}    & 108 Million      & Gold (1 ounce) & PAXos                & No             & 2019   \\
+Stasis \cite{Stasis:whitepaper}       & 106 Million      & Euro           & Multiple independent & No             & 2018   \\
 \bottomrule
 \end{tabularx}
 \label{table-tab2}
 \end{center}
 \end{table*}

 Some interesting observations can be made from the table.

-1. The PAXos company operates 3 of the top 8 stablecoins.
+1. The PAXos company operates the escrows of 3 of the top 9 stablecoins.
-1. 3 of the top 8 stablecoins are operated by exchanges including the second largest stablecoin USDC.
+2. 3 of the top 9 stablecoins are operated by exchanges including the second largest stablecoin USDC.
-1. Gold based stablecoins still make up a small portion of the market with PAX Gold being the largest with a market cap of 12 million.
+3. Gold based stablecoins still make up a small portion of the market with PAX Gold being the largest with a market cap of 108 million, indicating that the US dollar is the most trusted asset.

-## Stabilised while Decentralised

-Though many centralised stablecoins are becoming more diversified in their collateralization, the organisations that run them remain a central point of failure.
-The risk of collateral depletion by market maker failure is always prevalent and though some stablecoins store their collateral with bankruptcy remote companies, this just moves the risk to a different central entity.

-To protect investors from the failure of any central entity and even the failure of the financial system as a whole, new stablecoins have emerged that remain price-stable in a decentralised manner.
-These coins come in two main categories:

-1. Crypto-Collateralized Stablecoins
-2. Algorithmic Stablecoins

-This section explains the mechanisms that keep these coins stable, provides a comparison of their advantages and disadvantages, and a general overview of the largest decentralised stablecoins on the market right now in each category.
+## Centrally controlled stablecoins

+Combining the proven success of central banks with the benefits of fast payment systems [@DuffieDigital_and_Fast_Payment_Systems], organisations like JPMorgan [@JPMorgan_Coin:whitepaper] and the Diem Association [@Diem:whitepaper] aim to create a stable currency by using their reputation as established financial institutions.
+So far, no coin has managed to be stable off of its reputation alone, and whether this will ever happen is yet to be seen.

+Central bank digital currencies have been the center of debate among central banks themselves over the last few years [@Ekrona] [@JapanCoin] [@AustraliaCoin] [@DenmarkCoin] [@FranceCoin] [@IcelandCoin] [@DutchCoin] [@NorwayCoin] [@RussiaCoin] [@SwissCoin] [@EnglandCoin] [@IsraelCoin].
+Partially in response to the announcement by Diem, many are publishing discussion papers and road maps.
+Some banks even dare to make some design decisions.
+However, with the exception of China [@ChinaCoinTrial], no countries have deployed a real world trial.

+While none of these currencies have seen real world deployment, in the future they are likely to receive a lot of attention.
+Methods for applying existing monetary policy in the context of digital currencies will be developed, as well as new policy options enabled by the new methods of digital accounting.
+These may well displace the centralised stablecoins of today as they have the same benefits, but are backed by governments.

-### Crypto-Collateralized Stablecoins
+# Crypto-Collateralized Stablecoins

-The success of the centralised stablecoins shows that the backing of a stablecoin with 100% collateral is a reliable way to keep a currency price stable.

-The main problem with backing a decentralised stablecoin with some type of collateral is that there needs to be a mechanism of exchange between the stablecoin and the collateral.
+The success of centralised stablecoins shows that the backing of a stablecoin with 100% collateral is a reliable way to keep a currencies price stable.
+The main problem with backing a decentralised stablecoin with collateral is that there needs to be a mechanism of exchange between the stablecoin and the collateral.
 When the collateral is fiat-currency or some real world asset, there must always be a central party that holds the collateral and facilitates the mechanism of exchange.

-Crypto-collateralized coins build on the idea that a holder of a stablecoin can always get their share of the collateral back, but in a fully automated and decentralised manner.

-Crypto-collateral coins allow the exchange of the pegged currency such that even the organisation that created the stablecoin has no power over the collateral.
+Crypto-collateralized stablecoins build on the idea that a holder of a stablecoin can always get their share of the collateral back, but in a fully automated and decentralised manner.
+They allow the exchange of the pegged currency such that even the organisation that created the stablecoin has no power over the collateral.
+The easies way to collatoralise a decentralised stablecoin is with a currency that is:
-Initially it may seem like we need a collateral with the following requirements:

 1. Stable - to stabilise the stablecoin
 2. Decentralised - to avoid central control
 3. Fully programmable - to automate the collateral exchange mechanism

-The problem here is quite obvious, we are looking for precisely the thing we are trying to create, a decentralised stablecoin.
-In order to solve this, crypto-collateralized stablecoins choose drop the 3rd requirement and use decentralised but unstable cryptocurrencies as collateral.
-The way this can still lead to a stable currency is as follows:
+This leads us to a problem, we are looking for precisely the thing we are trying to create, a decentralised stablecoin.
+To solve this, crypto-collateralized stablecoins build on top of two currencies.
+The first is a currency that is stable, usually an fiat-currency.
+The second is a decentralised and fully programmable currency, this is used as the collateral.
 Instead of guaranteeing the direct exchange of the stablecoin for the pegged currency, say 1 token for 1 dollar, the system aims to guarantee that an investor can exchange 1 token for 1 dollars worth of the collateral at any time.

 This leaves a problem, what if, because of the volatility of the collateral, the market value of the collateral drops such that there is no longer enough collateral to back all outstanding stablecoins.
 This could lead investors to scramble to get their share of the collateral out before its gone, rapidly undermining the price of the stablecoin.

-The solution to this is overcollateralization.
-In order to guarantee that there is always enough collateral in the system for every investor to be made whole, the creation of any stablecoin has to be paired with the deposit of **more** than 100% collateral.
+The solution to this is over-collateralisation.
+In order to guarantee that there is always enough collateral in the system for every investor to be made whole, the minting of the token has to be paired with the deposit of **more** than 100% collateral.

-This leads to one final question, what investor looking to hedge against the price stability of cryptocurrencies would lock up their crypto in order to get a token that has lower value than the underlying collateral.
-They are now neither hedged against the drop in value of their collateral, nor do they have any extra utility with their new token as the collateral was equally decentralised and programmable.
+This mechanism can be implemented in many ways, but there are always 2 ends to this trade.

+This mechanism is interesting for those who want to speculate on the collateral.
+Instead of buying the collateral and just saving it, they can exchange it for the stablecoin, which allows them to get some of the value of the currency back.
+This can then either be loaned out, or be reinvested into more collateral.

 The solution to this is found in the concept of a swap.
 A financial swap is a derivative contract where two parties swap some properties of some underlying